Wellington School, Wellington

 School nosh (tried and tested) is a cut above.
 This is the ginger and coriander chicken…

-About 150 pupils are boarders, mostly full boarding and about half from overseas.
+About 160 pupils are boarders, mostly full boarding and about half from overseas, representing 28 different nationalities.
 The Grange (girls Yrs 7–9) is the newest boarding house and a short walk up the road in a Victorian villa so pupils leave for school in the morning just like day pupils.
-Spanking new, a bit stark and still smelling of new carpets at the mo but the rooms are all doubles with en suites, and there’s stylish furniture and a mahoosive flat screen TV in the common room.
+The rooms are all doubles with en suites, and there’s stylish furniture and a mahoosive flat screen TV in the common room.
 Girls are put into ‘families’ of differing ages with a non-teaching member of school as a ‘godmother’, 6th Formers as ‘grand parents’; boys have buddies and mentors.

 The Nursery and Prep

-Chapel Nursery for 2 and 3 year olds; Price’s Nursery for 4 year olds.
+Price’s Nursery for 3–4 year olds.
 Early years enjoy specialist teaching in IT and Music and weekly Forest School.
 Although the Prep is self-contained, as they move up the school, pupils increasingly use facilities of the Senior School.
 They use the famous Singapore maths teaching method (quick explainer: this is the super successful step-by-step approach to maths in which kids get to grips with the subject through objects, then drawings and finally, by adding numbers to the drawings).

 They’ve got their own cannon.
 And radio station, Welly Echo, set up by pupils.
 Every Friday afternoon, most of Year 10 and above pull on their combats for CCF (Combined Cadet Force) activities in partnership with the Navy, Army, Marines and RAF.
 Doesn’t every 15-year-old girl need to know how to strip down a rifle?
 Plus the chance to learn to fly, sail, develop leadership skills. etc. They’ve got a plethora of ‘houses’ at different levels of the school – too many for me to get my head round.